NBA Trade Rumors: Hassan Whiteside To Celtics, Jae Crowder And Amir Johnson To Heat Highlight Five-Asset Deal

 - NBA Trade Rumors: Jimmy Butler And Rajon Rondo To Lakers, Jordan Clarkson, Lou Williams, Brandon Ingram, And Metta World Peace To Bulls

-If the Boston Celtics made this trade, it would allow them to plug Whiteside into the center position, and move Al Horford to power forward.
+If the Boston Celtics make this trade, it would allow them to plug Whiteside into the center position, and move Al Horford to power forward.
 However, the team would only have one small forward left on the roster, and rookie Jaylen Brown is clearly not ready to play big minutes for a contending team.
-The draft choice that the Celtics would allegedly be including in this offer is likely to be very high in the 2017 NBA Draft, since the Brooklyn Nets currently have the worst record in the league.
+The draft choice that the Celtics would allegedly include in this offer is likely to be very high in the 2017 NBA Draft, since the Brooklyn Nets currently have the worst record in the league.

 The Miami Heat would be signaling their willingness to go into a rebuilding phase by accepting this proposal.
 Jae Crowder and Amir Johnson would step right into Miami’s starting lineup, especially with incumbents Justise Winslow and Josh McRoberts dealing with significant injuries.
-Brooklyn’s 2017 draft pick would be a tremendous asset to the Heat’s rebuilding process, but the downside of this swap would be the huge hole Miami would have at the center position if they dealt Hassan Whiteside.
+Brooklyn’s 2017 draft pick would be a tremendous asset to the Heat’s rebuilding process, but the downside of this swap would be the huge hole that Miami would have at the center position if they dealt Hassan Whiteside.

 Another element that must be considered is Hassan Whiteside’s history.
-Early in his NBA career, Whiteside was failing due to a reported lack of work ethic, as well as an arrogant attitude (per USA Today).
+Early in his NBA career, Whiteside was failing due to a reported lack of work ethic, as well as an arrogant attitude, per USA Today.
 It took several years of toiling in the D-League and getting cut by multiple NBA teams, but Whiteside blossomed after he joined the Miami Heat in 2014.
-Now that he has found success on the court and received a massive $98 million contract as a result, no one knows for sure if he will eventually revert to his former self, or if he is truly reformed and will continue to play at an NBA All-Star level for years to come.
+Now that he has found success on the court and received a massive $98 million contract as a result, no one knows for sure if he will eventually revert to his former self, or if he is truly reformed and will continue to play at an NBA All-Star-level for years to come.

 This example from the most recent group of NBA trade rumors is an intriguing one for both the Celtics and the Heat to consider.
 Miami’s interest in dealing Whiteside would only come after the team decided to blow up their roster and start over, and that hasn’t happened yet.
 Boston would surely like to add Whiteside, but the overall cost and lack of a suitable replacement for Jae Crowder would give them pause.
 As of today, neither team would be likely to agree to this theoretical trade offer, but that could change as we get closer to the trade deadline in February.